Panglao, Bohol: Tourism

 The primary tourist attraction of Panglao are its white sandy beaches, of which Alona Beach is the most famous and most developed.
 Alona Beach is about 1500 m long, lined with palm trees. resorts, and shops.
 However it has drawn criticism for its unrestrained development that ignored municipal development policies, warning against overcrowding and Alona to lose its paradise-like image.
-Therefore, the municipal, provincial and national governments are ploughing ahead with a plan to build a new international airport on Panglao island, with the final approach path directly over Alona beach.
-Bohol–Panglao International Airport, also known as New Bohol International Airport, is an international airport on Panglao Island in the province of Bohol, Philippines.
-It replaced Tagbilaran Airport which was small.
-Bohol–Panglao International Airport, has been operational since 28-Nov-2018.
+Other beaches in Panglao include Bagobo, Bolod, Danao, Doljo, and Momo.

-Other beaches include Bagobo, Bolod, Danao, Doljo, and Momo Beaches there are many more hidden beaches.
-Some are controlled by various resorts also.
+Bohol–Panglao International Airport, also known as New Bohol International Airport, has been operational since November 28, 2018.
+It replaced Tagbilaran Airport as the main airport in Bohol.

 Panglao is renowned for snorkeling and dive sites such as Doljo Beach, Garden Eels, Arco Point, Kalipayan, Napaling, and Puntod.
 The island's southern portion is ringed with reefs that are relatively narrow and shallow (5 to 6 m) with submarine cliffs plunging to depths of 33 to 56 m.
 Tours can readily be arranged to further dive sites, including Balicasag and Pamilacan, Bohol islands.